jdvala/website/_posts/2021-04-25-Easily-manage-and-create-virtual-environments.md

 share: true
 ---

 In any fast paced AI startup, developers and data scientist have to manage a lot of repositories.
-For me personally, I manage 3 to 4 repositories at a time and switching between virtual environemts for these repositories is pain according to me, writing `source deactivate` to first deactivate the exisiting environment and then activating it by `cd`ing into the repo and `source env/bin/activate`.
+For me personally, I manage 3 or sometimes 4 repositories at a time and switching between virtual environemts for these repositories is pain according to me, writing `source deactivate` to first deactivate the exisiting environment and then activating it by `cd`ing into the repo and `source env/bin/activate`.

 To avoid this I wrote a function that will ease this pain.